Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of the Cognitive Services overview blade, Essentials section.
 The Endpoint url is highlighted, and a callout points to the "Click to Copy" button.](./media/azure-portal-cognitive-services-overview-endpoint.png "Cognitive Services overview blade, Essentials section")

-5. In the Cognitive Services blade, select on Keys under the Resource Management heading
+5. In the Cognitive Services blade, select on Keys under the Resource Management heading.

     ![Screenshot of the Keys button.](./media/azure-portal-cognitive-services-keys.png "Keys button")